 Writing Workshops Available

-To reserve one of the presentations below for your class or to request an open workshop for multiple classes/departments, please contact Pat Hendrix at email@example.com
+To reserve one of the presentations below for your class or to request an open workshop for multiple classes/departments, please contact Lindsey Spring, email@example.com.

 This presentation provides examples of what plagiarism is, how to avoid it, and how to write effectively using multiple sources.
 The presentation also addresses common concerns such as the definition of common knowledge, how to avoid plagiarism when paraphrasing, and when and how often to cite.
 The presentation can be customized according to discipline if desired.

 This presentation explains when and how to correctly use Chicago/Turabian in a paper.
 The necessary components of a Chicago/Turabian style paper are detailed, and include the title or cover page, the correct format for the body of a paper, how to properly use and cite quotations, the importance of integrating sources, the correct format for in-text citations, how to use headings, and how to properly format the bibliography.
 Example reference list entries of the most common types, including those for electronic sources, are included.
 A complete paper in Chicago/Turabian format is available as a handout.

 This presentation begins with a brief description of the benefits of effective business communication and how this task can be achieved.
 The focus of the presentation then moves toward examples and tips for effective verbal and written business communication.